New Jersey Alimony Modifications

 - The history of financial contribution to the marriage

 Many of these factors will never change, such as the length of the marriage.
 However, others may vary over time, rendering the need for alimony moot.
 For example, if a receiving party has recently finished their education, allowing them to earn more money, the need for alimony may lessen.
 Similarly, if the receiving party gets remarried, they may now expect dual incomes or support in the family.
-Working with a lawyer could help to evaluate whether significant changes in circumstances have occurred that may justify an alimony modification in New Jersey.
+Working with a New Jersey lawyer could help to evaluate whether significant changes in circumstances have occurred that may justify an alimony modification.

 New Jersey law states that any party undergoing a divorce or split in a civil union can ask the family court to consider the question of alimony.
 The court will evaluate the need for these payments based on a single moment in time.
 The same statute that authorizes the creation of these orders also allows for modifications if changes in circumstances occur.
 When this is the case, either party may ask a court to modify or negate an alimony order.

 It is essential that parties understand the purpose of alimony and how shifting circumstances may change the equation.
-To learn more about your legal options and to start working for New Jersey alimony modifications, call a lawyer today.
+To learn more about your legal options and to start working toward an alimony modification in New Jersey, call our legal team today.